How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Beetle Peperomia Plant requires an average warmth of 15-260C.
 Keep it away from drafts as temperatures outside this range may cause reduced growth, wilting and leaf loss.

-Beetle Peperomia Plant thrives in a humidity of 60-70%.
+Peperomia angulata prefers a humidity of 60-70%.
 Too low humidity will result in brown leaf tips and edges.
-Set the pot on a wet pebble tray or use a cool mist humidifier to uplift humidity.
+Therefore, set the pot on a wet pebble tray or use a humidifier to uplift humidity.
 Make sure that there is good ventilation to minimize fungal diseases.

 You may also grow the plant in a closed terrarium as high humidity can be maintained in a terrarium.
 A well-lit bathroom, kitchen or laundry area are also great locations for this plant.